portfoliodemo/lightning-ece/README.md

 ## 🧠 Overview

-**Lightning-ECE** is a full-stack web application (currently frontend-only) that connects daycare owners with certified Early Childhood Educators (ECEs) who are available on short notice.
+**Lightning-ECE** is a full-stack web application that connects daycare owners with certified Early Childhood Educators (ECEs) who are available on short notice.
 This platform addresses real-world staffing challenges through a responsive, role-based system:

 * 👩‍🏫 **Daycare Owners** can browse and book qualified, verified ECEs.
 * 📆 **ECEs** can manage their availability and accept or decline job offers.